cjunius/cjunius.github.io/book-notes/_posts/2024-01-02-making-work-visible.md

 ---
 layout: post
-title: "Making Work Visible: Exposing Time Theft to Optimize Work & Flow by Dominica DeGrandis"
+title: "Making Work Visible by Dominica DeGrandis"
 ---

 The Five Thieves of Time